WordPress/openverse/documentation/general/https.md

 over `http`.

 This proxy uses certificates from the `nginx/certs/` directory.
-These certificates can be generated using `mkcert` with the `./ov just nginx/cert` command.
+These certificates can be generated using `mkcert` with the `ov just nginx/cert` command.

 Additionally, to test with the dev hostname `dev.openverse.test`, add the